 Acres of Natural Communities Restored by Ecosystem Types

 The bar graph displays habitat baseline data from the 2007 Vegetation Classification and Mapping Program dataset by ecosystem type in the Sacramento-San Joaquin Delta.
 The ecosystem types shown were condensed and categorized for visualization purposes.
 For a full description of the ecosystem types, please refer to the table under the Metric, Baseline, and Target section.
-The blue bars represent the baseline acreages, and the green bars represent the target acres needed by 2050 to improve ecosystem health.
-The peach bars represent the 2016 total acreages per habitat type.
+The dark blue bars represent the baseline acreages, and the green bars represent the target acres needed by 2050 to improve ecosystem health.
+The red bars represent the 2016 total acreages per habitat type.
 These conditions are based on the 2016 Vegetation Classification and Mapping Program dataset.

 The bar graph shows varied results in ecosystem types from 2016.
 Grassland areas, for example, were categorized as agricultural and urban areas.
 This is partly due to the timing of vegetation flyovers, which influenced how habitat was categorized.
 Some areas were used as grassland in the winter and as agricultural fields during the summer and fall.
 Differently, tidal wetlands and vernal pool complexes were overestimated due to error in GIS processing of up to 25%, exaggerating the baseline.